How to Properly Age a Photo?

 how to age a photo

-variety of texture options
+wide variety of textures

-blend mode of textures
+texture blend mode

-Go to “Hue/Saturation.”
+Go to Hue/Saturation.

 photo aging effect